asazycat/GameBrain/README.md

 A frontend web application that fetches data from the [GameBrain API](https://gamebrain.co) and displays it in an interactive UI.

+> ⚠️ **Work in Progress** – This project is still under development.
+Features and UI may change.

 ## 🚀 Tech Stack
 - **React**
 - **TypeScript**